-А. Introduction .
-1
+A. Introduction 1

-В. Basic Characteristics of Charities and Non-profit Organizations .
-2
+Β. Basic Characteristics of Charities and Non-profit Organizations 2

-1. Preliminary Comments .
-2
+1. Preliminary Comments 2

-2. Charities 4
+2. Charities

-a) Charitable Organization .
-5
+a) Charitable Organization 5

-b) Charitable Foundations
+b) Charitable Foundations 5

-3. Non-Profit Organizations .
-8
+3. Non-Profit Organizations

-С. Standards of Care .
-9
+4. New Governance Regime under the 2011 Federal Budget 8

+C.

 1. Charities and NPOs Operating as Unincorporated Associations

 2. Standard of Care for Directors of Incorporated Charities and NPOs

-3. Objective Standard of Care Under New Corporate Legislation
+3. Objective Standard of Care Under New Corporate Legislation .
+14

 4. Application of Business Judgment Rule in the Not-for-profit Context 15

 D. Duties of Directors and Officers

-1. General Fiduciary Duty at Common Law 18
+1. General Fiduciary Duty at Common Law 16

-2. High Fiduciary Duties for Charitable Property 19
+2. High Fiduciary Duties for Charitable Property .
+17

 3. To Whom is the Fiduciary Duty Owed?
+20

 a) The Corporation

 b) High Fiduciary Duties with Regard to Charitable Property

-c) Duties to the Public/Donors
+c) Duties to the Public/Donors 27

-d) Duties owed to Members
+d) Duties Owed to Members 28

-4. Application of Fiduciary Duties to Officers
+4. Application of Fiduciary Duties to Officers 29

 Fiduciary Duties Concerning Charitable Property for Non-profit Organizations

 F. Liabilities of Directors and Officers for Breach of Duties

-a) Liability for Breach of Fiduciary Duty
+a) Liability for Breach of Fiduciary Duty 32

-b) Liability for Breach of Trust
+b) Liability for Breach of Trust 33

-c) Liability for Special Purpose Charitable Trusts
+c) Liability for Special Purpose Charitable Trusts 33

 d) Liability for Breach of Corporate Authority

-e) Liability for Imprudent Investments
+e) Liability for Imprudent Investments 34

 G. Selected Statutory Duties, Liabilities and Protection

-1. Federal Statutes
+1. Federal Statutes 38

 a) Canada Corporations Act

-b) Canada Not-For-Profit Corporations Act
+b) Canada Not-for-profit Corporations Act 40

 c) Income Tax Act

-d) Anti-terrorism Considerations 47
+d) Anti-terrorism Considerations 43

-2. Ontario Statutes
+2. Ontario Statutes 45

 a) Corporations Act

 b) Ontario Not-for-Profit Corporations Act

 c) Charities Accounting Act

 3. Statutory Protection of Directors

 a) Canada Not-for-profit Corporations Act

-b) Ontario Not-for-profit Corporations Act
+b) Ontario Not-for-Profit Corporations Act

-H. Indemnities and insurance for Directors and Officers of Charities
+H. Indemnities and Insurance for Directors and Officers of Charities

 I. Conclusion